SteeringSafety: Benchmarking Representation Steering in LLMs Across Safety Perspectives: Experimental Details

 To select a direction, for each combination of hyperparameters (layer, coefficient), we apply the direction at inference time and evaluate model behavior on a fixed validation set.
 The configuration yielding the highest mean performance across all primary metrics is selected for final evaluation.

+We use a temperature of 0 across all models without a repetition penalty.
 For all datasets that are multiple choice, we generate one new token.
 For all other datasets, we generate up to 64 new tokens.
-We use substring matching for all multiple choice datasets.
+We use substring matching by default as opposed to calculating likelihood with logits for all multiple choice datasets, since we want to know how steering will affect the output text of the model.
+This is under the belief that steering causing invalid text answers is also informative for showing entanglement in practical settings where instruction-following is affected.
+E.g., if steering a model to reduce bias causes it to give an invalid answer to political opinion questions (as we observe with TwinViews), this represents task-specific degradation even if the model would still prefer one belief over the other.

+While this is important to consider in deployment, to ensure we can make claims about changes in model beliefs instead of formatting, the main results all use likelihood calculations with TwinViews instead of substring matching as the differences were very large.
+All other datasets still use substring matching.

 To ensure the format is not driving differences in performance, we standardize all multiple choice datasets to use single capital letters for the choices and answers.
-For all multiple choice datasets except those testing hallucination and political leaning, since we use substring matching we prepend a short string encouraging responses to be as concise as possible: \texttt{Please provide only the correct answer in its simplest form, without any additional text or explanation.}
+For all multiple choice datasets except those testing hallucination and political leaning, we use substring matching and we prepend a short string encouraging responses to be as concise as possible: \texttt{Please provide only the correct answer in its simplest form, without any additional text or explanation.}

-For context, whenever we reference post instruction tokens, we refer to all tokens after the initial user prompt.
+We use the instruct variant of all models.
+For context, whenever we reference post instruction tokens, we refer to all tokens after the initial user prompt~\citep{arditi2024refusallanguagemodelsmediated}.
 For Qwen2.5, when we supply a prompt to the LLM we do it in the following format (we highlight the content corresponding to post-instruction tokens in blue): \texttt{<|im\_start|>user {instruction}<|im\_end|><|im\_start|>assistant}.
 Note throughout direction selection, we use the prompt with the post-instruction tokens (including the empty assistant prompt) if we are collecting or comparing activations.